 The XHTML 1.0 Strict template for a basic page can be intimidating to look at, even overwhelming.
 By comparison, the doctype declaration for an HTML5 page is so simple you can type it out by hand:

 “That’s it?” you might be saying.
 Yes, that’s it.

 It really does.
 Go ahead and use the full HTML5 template below in a page if you don’t believe me: validate it as you would any other page.

 - “How does the validator know which version of HTML I’m using?”

 HTML really isn’t about the doctype, which is optional.
 HTML is about tags being used in an internally consistent method in the document.
 If you start to mix HTML5 tags with obsolete elements, or in the wrong order, that makes the page invalid.
-HTML5 extends the HTML language, it doesn’t replace it, so all the tags you have learned in XHTML are still perfectly valid, and can be used in an HTML5 page, just as whatever comes down the pike after HTML5 will have to support the majority of HTML5 markup… so specifying which version of HTML you are using is somewhat redundant.
+HTML5 extends the HTML language, it doesn’t replace it, so almost all the tags you have learned in XHTML are still perfectly valid, and can be used in an HTML5 page, just as whatever comes down the pike after HTML5 will have to support the majority of HTML5 markup… so specifying which version of HTML you are using is somewhat redundant.

 The code to link a style sheet has been simplified:

 <link rel="stylesheet" href="styles.css">